matz101/nextcloud_docker_caddy/README.md

 # Setup of Nextcloud with Docker behind Caddy reverse proxy

 Note: This is the result of my own journey.
-It may not be optimized, it works for me and comes with no guarantees.
+The setup as described works for me and comes with no guarantees.
+There may be better ways to do it.
 I'm writing this up, because I found it surprisingly difficult to find descriptions on the web how to do a proper Nextcloud setup with Docker-compose.
 Maybe it's of help to anyone.

 I started from the official nextcloud docker description: https://github.com/docker-library/docs/blob/master/nextcloud/README.md